voleinikov/blank_proj_template/README.md

 ## Blank Rails API React SPA Project Template

 ##### Intro
 This is a blank template to start new applications that use postgres, rails in API mode on the backend, and React.js on the frontend with minimal setup necessary after cloning the repo.
-The repo is meant to be as bare-bones as possible -- so extras added by rails new, even in API mode (e.g. extra routes for mailers and such), and extras added by create-react-app, will be removed.
+The repo is meant to be as bare-bones as possible -- so extras added by `rails new`, even in API mode (e.g. extra routes for mailers and such), and extras added by create-react-app, have been removed.
 Please refer to the repo's git log to see the details of setup and what steps were taken to further clean up after initial setup.

 #### Usage
 * `$> git clone https://www.github.com/voleinikov/blank_proj_template [your_proj_name]`